golang/go/internal/lsp/protocol/typescript/README.md

 ## Setup

 Make sure `node` and `tsc` are installed and in your PATH.
 There are detailed instructions below.
+(`tsc -v` should be at least `4.2.4`.)
 Get the typescript code for the jsonrpc protocol with

 `git clone git@github.com:microsoft vscode-languageserver-node.git` or
 `git clone https://github.com/microsoft/vscode-languageserver-node.git`

-`util.ts`` expects it to be in your HOME directory
+`util.ts` expects it to be in your HOME directory

-If you want to reproduce the existing files you need to be on a branch with the same git hash, for instance, `git checkout 7b90c29`
+If you want to reproduce the existing files you need to be on a branch with the same git hash that `util.ts` expects, for instance, `git checkout 7b90c29`

 ## Usage